Preserve Soil Health with Post-Harvest Weed Control

 Ahmed Nafea

 Concluding harvest and preparing for winter is an incredibly busy time on most farms.
-Preparation for the following year remains a priority for most Canadian growers after this year's crop is in the bin.
+Preparation for the following year remains a priority for most growers after this year's crop is in the bin.
 A post harvest herbicide application can be a great way to start planning for the next season.

 Why Farmers Should Spray Post-Harvest

-Fall application can also improve grower time management during stressful planting seasons by providing a clean crop free of weeds.
+Fall application can also improve your time management during stressful planting seasons by providing a clean crop free of weeds.
 By controlling pests and diseases that may still be present in the field after harvest, a fall application will prevent overwintering and reduce problems in the spring.

 When to Spray Post-Harvest